racibaz/go-arch/README.md

 ## 📝 Notes
 - There are two config files that are .env and config.yaml.
 You can override config.yaml values with environment variables defined in the .env file.
-- You can use two ways to run database migrations:

     1. Using golang-migrate package via Makefile commands.
        The Command examples:
         - name=init_schema make db_create_migration